-Because we live in a cryptocurrency world, we here at TechRadar have created a list of the best mining GPUs you can buy today, so that you can spend less time shopping, and more time profiting.
-We’ve ranked six of the best mining GPUs on the market, keeping price and efficiency in mind.
+Because we live in a cryptocurrency world, we’ve created a list of the best mining GPUs money can buy.
+That way, you can spend less time shopping, and more time profiting.
+We’ve ranked six of the top mining GPUs on the market, keeping price and efficiency in mind.
 And, thanks to our exclusive price comparison tool, you can rest assured that you’ll always get the best price.
-And, seeing how the rising popularity of Bitcoin and other cryptocurrencies has led to huge price hikes across the GPU market, you don’t want to spend too much time shopping around.
+We’ll also make sure to stay on top of recent trends in the cryptocurrency mining scene, like how the AMD Radeon VII is taking over the Ethereum mining world.

-Before you start mining for Bitcoin, Ethereum or other cryptocurrencies, make sure you read the following articles so you know everything you need to before you begin.
+However, before you start mining for Bitcoin, Ethereum or other cryptocurrencies, make sure to read the following articles so you know everything there is to know before you take the plunge.

-- Check out also the best VPN services of 2018 that we've nailed down
+- Check out also the best VPN services of 2019

 - Make sure you have the best cryptocurrency mining software installed as well